-The story may be undermining the trust between Iraqi allies and their special operations advisers.
-In at least once instance, advisers were asked by Iraqi troops, "Why are you doing that," Crytzer said.
+The story may be undermining the trust between Iraqi allies and their special operations advisoers.
+In at least once instance, advisoers have been were asked by Iraqi troops, "Why are you doing that," Crytzer said.

-In October, the US Defense Department acknowledged that a bundle carrying small arms meant for Kurdish forces went astray.
-Though an Islamic State video shows its forces handling the bundle, the Pentagon maintained it was destroyed from the US but planned to investigate.
+In October, the US Defense Department acknowledged that a bundle carrying small arms meant for Peshmerga Kurdish forces went astray.
+Though an Islamic State video shows its forces handling the bundle, the Pentagon maintained it had been was destroyed from the US but planned to investigate.